ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 | `<base>#` | The numeral system with a base from 2 to 64 | `echo "$((16#FF)) = 255"` |
 | | | `echo "$((2#101)) = 5"` |

-When printing a number to the screen or file, Bash always converts it in decimal.
-The `printf` command changes the format of the number output.
+When printing a number, Bash always converts it to decimal.
+The `printf` built-in changes the format of the number on output.
 You can use it this way:
 {line-numbers: false, format: Bash}
 ```
 printf "%x\n" 250
 ```

-This command prints the number 250 in hexadecimal.
+This command prints number 250 in hexadecimal.

-You can format the variable's value in the same way:
+The `printf` built-in handles variables in the same way:
 {line-numbers: false, format: Bash}
 ```
 printf "%x\n" $var